What is HIPAA Compliance, and Why Is It Important?

 The other common violations include emailing the PHI to personal email addresses, leaving portable devices or paperwork unattended, revealing patient’s information to an unauthorized person and without adequate authorization, downloading PHI to unlicensed devices, etc.

 Secure Networks ITC – Your HIPAA Compliance is Our Concern

 The violations mentioned earlier often arise due to the lack of knowledge and understanding of HIPAA regulations, which are quite comprehensive.

-The task of our professional IT support team is to provide confidentiality and availability of ePHI and protect it from threats, hazards, unauthorized use, and disclosure.
+The task of San Diego IT support team is to provide confidentiality and availability of ePHI and protect it from threats, hazards, unauthorized use, and disclosure.
 Don’t wait until the last minute and contact us at 858.769.5393